Summer / Summer Strawberry Salad

 • Lettuce: a mix of green and red if you have it – any kinds of you like.
 I prefer ‘salad bowl’ and that’s primarily what we grow.

 • Lentils: brown or French lentils are great, as are black.
+I don’t recommend red lentils.
+Chickpeas and white beans are good substitutions for lentils.

-• Edible Flowers and Herbs: pictured are garden pansies – nasturtiums are a favourite.
+• Edible flowers and herbs: pictured are garden pansies – nasturtiums are a favourite.
 Here’s a helpful post on edible flowers.

-• Strawberry Vinaigrette: basic instructions are included in the recipe card – visit the post for more information.
+• Strawberry vinaigrette: basic instructions are included in the recipe card – visit the post for more information.

 Harvest your salad greens from the outer layers, rather than harvesting full heads, and they’ll last much longer.
 We have lettuce that lasts for months, even in hot weather, using this method.
 Salad bowl is a good bolt-resistant variety.